atlcan-comp-workshop/2020-07-27-atlcan-comp-workshop/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
-venue: "Lawrence Berkeley National Laboratory"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "University of Victoria"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "1 Cyclotron Rd, Berkeley, CA 94720, USA"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "3800 Finnerty Rd, Victoria, BC, Canada V8P 5C2"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-latlng: "37.8759,-122.2500"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
+latlng: "48.462623, -123.310004"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)
-humandate: "Aug 19-23, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Oct 21 and 24, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "9:00 AM - 6:00 PM"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "10:00 AM - 2:00 PM (Oct.
+21), 11:00 AM - 3:00 PM (Oct.
+24)"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2019-08-19      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: "2019-10-21"      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2019-08-23        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: "2019-10-24"        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Dan Guest","Matthew Feickert","Giordon Stark","Danika MacDonnel","Henry Schreiner","Karol Krizka","Kelly Rowland","Kunal Marwaha"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Danika MacDonell"]
-helper: ["Shih Chieh Hsu","Zachary Marshall","Nils Krumnack","Samuel Meehan","Adam Parker"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+#helper: ["Shih Chieh Hsu","Zachary Marshall","Nils Krumnack","Samuel Meehan","Adam Parker"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["samuel.meehan@cern.ch"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["danikam1@uvic.ca"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---